 If you’re interested in learning more about these locations, consider taking one of the following pay-what-you-wish walking tours or our self-guided version below.

-This company offers a daily, highly-rated walking of the city centre called The Wonders of Copenhagen.
+This company offers a daily, highly-rated walking tour of the city centre called The Wonders of Copenhagen.

 This tour is available daily at 11 am.